How travel is being impacted by the Ukraine invasion - KRDO

 All countries bordering Ukraine were already on the US Centers for Disease Control and Prevention’s Level 4 list of highest-risk Covid-19 destinations for travel.
 The US government also warns against traveling to Belarus and Moldova due to the conflict.

-Florida-based travel adviser Gwen Kozlowski, a specialist in travel to central Europe and president of travel agency Exeter International, told CNN Travel on February 24 that her agency has had questions from travelers with upcoming trips to Poland, but no cancellations so far.
+Florida-based travel adviser Gwen Kozlowski, a specialist in travel to central Europe and president of travel agency Exeter International, told CNN Travel on February 24 that her agency has had questions from travelers with upcoming trips to Poland.

 “We have guests traveling at the end of March and into April in Poland, but that’s over a month out.
 It’s impossible to say now how this will evolve.
 We’re basically in wait-and-see mode,” Kozlowski said via email.